filamentgroup/Southstreet/README.md

 ## Recap

-The tools above combine to form the backbone of the Southstreet workflow.
+The tools above combine to form the backbone of the SouthStreet workflow.
 Now that you understand the foundations, seeing it all in action should bring additional clarity.
 This repository includes a demo ([_demo.html](https://github.com/filamentgroup/enhance/blob/master/_demo.html)) that uses "Enhance" and "QuickConcat" to conditionally load a set of JavaScript and CSS files.
 If you check out the repo and run it on a web server, you'll get the full effect.
 We'll look to improve the demo further to utilize Wrap and AjaxInclude as well soon, but this should give you a good idea of how things can work.

 ## Related Filament Group Projects

 Filament Group actively develops and contributes to several other projects that we often find useful in our work.
-These aren't part of Southstreet specifically, but you may find them useful:
+These aren't part of SouthStreet specifically, but you may find them useful:

 - [Respond.js](https://github.com/scottjehl/Respond): CSS3 Media Query support for Internet Explorer 6-8.
 - [Hide Address bar](https://github.com/scottjehl/Hide-Address-Bar): Normalized address bar hiding for iOS & Android